-EU regulators continue to propose laws to protect children, such as the proposal to combat child sexual abuse [b-European Parliament 1].
-These regulations demand providers consider age verification and age assessment methods to limit the risk to children.
+EU regulators continue to propose laws to protect children, such as the proposal to combat children's sexual abuse [b-European Parliament 1].
+These regulations demand providers consider age verification and age assessment methods to limit the risk of children.